...

 Allow for spontaneity

-Of course, it’s important to plan your lessons in advance, but that doesn’t mean you can’t be spontaneous when teaching.
+Of course, it’s important to plan your lessons, but that doesn’t mean you can’t be spontaneous when teaching.
 If a particular activity or game is going well and the students are enjoying it, there’s no need to cut it short just so that you can move on to something else.
 Instead, allow the energy and excitement in the classroom to guide your teaching and keep things moving naturally and organically.

 Take feedback from your students seriously and encourage student input